eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/systems-sw-dev.md

 	- Kernel virtualization mechanisms
 	- Leading software defined storage projects (Gluster, Ceph, Hadoop, etc...)
 	- Experienced in working in large bare-metal data centers
 + skill set:
+	- Experience in the development, test, deployment and administration of one of the following types of systems is preferred:
+		* HDFS (with source-level familiarity);
+		* Object storage systems;
+		* Message queueing (MQ) systems, e.g., Kafka.
++ skill set:
 	- BLAH.
 + skill set: